rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

 ## `mod` and the filesystem

 Every module in Rust starts with the `mod` keyword.
-Let's give it a try by making a new project with Cargo called "modules".
+Let's give it a try by making a new project with Cargo called 'modules'.
 This time, instead of a binary, we're going to make a library: a project that other people would pull into their projects as a dependency to get the functionality we provided, like we used the `rand` crate in Chapter 2.
 So we're not going to use the `--bin`